 Free and open to the public, this small-group discussion series encourages informed conversations around complex topics affecting Virginia.
 On the second Wednesday of each month, the Library will screen a segment from a documentary film, followed by a round-table conversation with input from a moderator and historical expert from the Library.
 Attendees are encouraged to share their perspectives with the group.

-February 12’s event features a screening from the film Freedom Riders and conversations around nonviolent activism during the struggle for racial justice.
-The Library of Virginia’s director of Public Services and Outreach, Gregg Kimball, will lead with discussion.
-For more information, contact Emma Ito at firstname.lastname@example.org or 804.692.3726.
+February 12’s event featured a screening from the film Freedom Riders and conversations around nonviolent activism during the struggle for racial justice.
+The Library of Virginia’s director of Public Services and Outreach, Gregg Kimball, moderated the discussion.
+For more information, contact Emma Ito at email@example.com or 804.692.3726.
 Join the Meetup group to receive updates on upcoming conversations.

 Potential Discussion Questions: